 Customers taking Variable Energy Resources Balancing Service under this rate schedule are subject to the Intentional Deviation Penalty Charge specified in GRSP II.J.

-There are three scenarios that can lead to settlement of imbalance as IIE: (1) operational

-adjustments of the Transmission Customer’s affected Interchange or Intrachange, which

-includes changes by the Transmission Customer after T-57, (2) resource imbalances

-created by Manual Dispatch or an EIM Available Balancing Capacity dispatch, or (3) an

-adjustment to resource imbalances created by adjustments to resource forecasts pursuant
+SECTION IV.
+ENERGY IMBALANCE MARKET SERVICES AND RATES

+A. Definitions

+---.
+Instructed Imbalance Energy (EIM)
-to Section 11.5 of the MO Tariff.
-IIE will be settled at either the RTD or FMM price at

-the applicable PNode depending on the nature and timing of the imbalance.
+A type of Imbalance Energy that occurs when changes are made to a resource, Interchange, or Intrachange schedule after the submission of the TCBS.
+IIE will be settled at either the FMM or RTD price at the applicable PNode depending on the nature and timing of the imbalance.

+--.
+Measured Demand:

-Includes (1) Metered Demand, plus (2) e-Tagged export volumes from the PGE BAA
+Includes (1) Metered Demand, plus (2) e-Tagged export volumes from the BPA BAA

 (excluding EIM Transfers).

+--.
+Metered Demand:

+Metered load volumes in BPA’s BAA.

+All other capitalized terms not otherwise defined by this section shall have the meaning set forth in the BPA Tariff.

+B. Imbalance Charges – Schedules 4E and 9E

+1. Energy Imbalance Service (Schedule 4E) (EIM)

-Metered load volumes in PGE’s BAA.A Transmission Customer shall be charged or paid for Energy Imbalance Service measured as the deviation of the Transmission Customer’s metered load compared to the load component of the Transmission Customer Base Schedule (as determined pursuant to Section 4.2.4 of Attachment Q of Bonneville’s Tariff) settled as UIE for the period of the deviation at the applicable LAP price where the load is located as determined by the MO under Section 29.11(b)(3)(C) of the MO Tariff.
+A Transmission Customer shall be charged or paid for Energy Imbalance Service measured as the deviation of the Transmission Customer’s metered load compared to the load component of the Transmission Customer Base Schedule (as determined pursuant to Section 4.2.4 of Attachment Q of Bonneville’s Tariff) settled as UIE for the period of the deviation at the applicable LAP price where the load is located as determined by the MO under Section 29.11(b)(3)(C) of the MO Tariff.

+Transmission Customers taking Energy Imbalance Service shall be subject to the Persistent Deviation Penalty Charge for UIE pursuant to GRSP II.L.2.

+2. Generation Imbalance Service (Schedule 9E) (EIM)

+a.
+Generation Imbalance Service When No Schedule Changes Occur to Resource After T-57.

-The Transmission Provider shall establish charges for Generator Imbalance Service as follows (the following provisions do not apply to Transmission Customers which have received a Manual Dispatch or EIM Available Balancing Capacity dispatch, or which have communicated physical changes in the output of resources to the MO):Transmission Customer shall be charged or paid for Generator Imbalance Service measured as the deviation of the Transmission Customer’s metered generation compared to the resource component of the Transmission Customer Base Schedule settled as UIE for the period of the deviation at the applicable PNode RTD price where the generator is located, as determined by the MO under Section 29.11(b)(3)(B) of the MO Tariff.
+Except as provided for in section 2(B) below, Transmission Customer shall be charged or paid for Generator Imbalance Service measured as the deviation of the Transmission Customer’s metered generation compared to the resource component of the Transmission Customer Base Schedule settled as UIE for the period of the deviation at the applicable PNode RTD price where the generator is located, as determined by the MO under Section 29.11(b)(3)(B) of the MO Tariff.

+Transmission Customers taking Generation Imbalance Service shall be subject to the Persistent Deviation Penalty Charge for UIE pursuant to GRSP II.L.1.

+b.
+Generation Imbalance Service When Changes Occur To Resource Schedule After T-57.

-B. For Transmission Customers that have received a Manual Dispatch or EIM Available Balancing Capacity dispatch, or which have communicated physical changes in the output of resources to the MO, the following provisions shall apply:
+For Transmission Customers that have received a Manual Dispatch or EIM Available Balancing Capacity dispatch, or if the scheduled output of a resource changes after T-57, the following provisions shall apply:

-(1) (a) A Transmission Customer shall be charged or paid for Generator Imbalance Service measured as the deviation of the Transmission Customer’s metered generation compared to the Manual Dispatch amount, the EIM Available Balancing Capacity dispatch amount, or physical changes in the output of resources incorporated by the MO in the FMM, settled as UIE for the period of the deviation at the applicable PNode RTD price where the generator is located, as determined by the MO under Section 29.11(b)(3)(B) of the MO Tariff; or
+(1) GI - Uninstructed Imbalance Energy Charges/Credits.

+UIE/RTD (Metered Gen - Scheduled Output at RTD)

-(b) A Transmission Customer shall be charged or paid for Generator Imbalance Service measured as the deviation of the Transmission Customer’s metered generation compared to the Manual Dispatch amount, the EIM Available Balancing Capacity dispatch amount, or physical changes in the output of resources incorporated by the MO in RTD, settled as UIE for the period of the deviation at the applicable PNode RTD price where the generator is located, as determined by the MO under Section 29.11(b)(3)(B) of the MO Tariff.
+A Transmission Customer shall be charged or paid for Generator Imbalance Service measured as the deviation of the Transmission Customer’s metered generation compared to the Manual Dispatch amount, the EIM Available Balancing Capacity dispatch amount, or the scheduled output of a resource incorporated by the MO in RTD, settled as UIE for the period of the deviation at the applicable PNode RTD price where the generator is located, as determined by the MO under Section 29.11(b)(3)(B) of the MO Tariff.

+Transmission Customers taking Generation Imbalance Service shall be subject to the Persistent Deviation Penalty Charge for UIE pursuant to GRSP II.L.1.